 Structure: How are things put together?
 What sort of inference does a particular structure support?

 These interests manifest in the study of type theory and category theory.
-Category theory is the mathematics of structure (sometimes called the mathematics of mathematics—well, mathematics has to do with is about structure, right?); it studies classes of objects and transformations between them.
-Type theories are formal languages, like logics, though in type theory, proofs (as in mathematics) and programs (as in computing) live within the language as first-class citizens.
+Category theory is the mathematics of structure (sometimes called the mathematics of mathematics—well, mathematics is all about structure, right?); it studies classes of objects and transformations between them.
+Type theories are formal languages, like logics, but where proofs (as in mathematics) and programs (as in computing) live as first-class citizens.
 Proofs and programs are actually the same kind of thing in type theory; this is part of the "Curry-Howard correspondence".
-Type theories are implemented in so-called "proof assistants" (such as Agda and Coq), which aid mathematicians in writing proofs, whilst simultaneously acting as programming languages.
+Type theories are implemented in so-called "proof assistants" (such as Agda), which aid mathematicians in writing proofs (whilst simultaneously acting as programming languages).

 Categorical models can be used to prove things about type theories (such as consistency results).
 Conversely, type theories provide "internal languages" for reasoning about/inside structured categories.
-The basic objects of a type theory may behave like particular objects that are otherwise complicated to encode; we say that type theory lets us reason synthetically about such objects.
+The basic objects of a type theory may natively behave like objects that are otherwise complicated to construct; we say that type theory lets us reason synthetically about such objects.

 The flavour of categorical model that much of my work to date has focused on is realizability models.
 Realizability reveals computational content of mathematical theories, and provides models of dependent and impredicative type theories.
 For my PhD, I developed higher-dimensional realizability models of intensional type theory based on groupoids, wherein realizers themselves carry higher-dimensional structure.